neuralmagic/deepsparse/docs/source/debugging-optimizing/numactl-utility.md

     numactl --physcpubind 8-11 --preferred 1 <deepsparseengine-process>
 ```

-Note that `--preferred 1` is needed here since the DeepSparse Engine is being bound to CPUs on the second socket.
+Appending `--preferred 1` is needed here since the DeepSparse Engine is being bound to CPUs on the second socket.

+Note that using more than two sockets may not offer improvements over two sockets; if you have options, try different scenarios to see which setup is ideal for your use case.
+For batch size considerations, use an amount that is evenly divisible by the number of sockets you intend to use.

 ## DeepSparse Engine and Thread Pinning